kamilazdybal/kamilazdybal.github.io/_posts/2025-09-22-undergrad-homework-PINN.md

 </p>

-It catches the trend but actually still leaves a lot to be improved! 🙂 Certainly a second-order-accurate finite difference stencil will do much better than this!
+It catches the trend but actually still leaves a lot to be improved! 🙂 Certainly a second-order-accurate finite difference stencil does much better than this!
-But a whole lot of training parameters can still be tweaked.
+But training parameters can still be tweaked.
 Feel free to play with training parameters to see if you can do better than me!